alan-turing-institute/DH-RSE-Summer-School/Day 5/README.md

 # DH&RSE: Present and Future

-The final day of the Summer School will focus on getting a broader view of the present and future of the community growing at the intersection of Digital Humanities & Research Software Engineering.
+After four days focused on specific topics and projects, the final day of the Summer School will focus on getting a broader view of the present and future of the community growing at the intersection of Digital Humanities & Research Software Engineering.

 After a general introduction, the day will be kick off with a talk from **David De Roure** on

-Next, **Jane Winters** will
+Next, **Jane Winters** will introduce the Digital Humanities research and teaching landscape in the UK, including both higher education and the cultural heritage sector.
+She will also briefly present some recent initiatives to develop cross-sectoral and transnational collaboration in the field.

 After the lunch break we are going to move to the more hands-on part of the day.
 In the afternoon, **Sarah Gibson, Kaspar Beelen and Federico Nanni** will present a collaborative activity focused on